What is a Wage Garnishment?

 Instead, they have an amount calculated for which you are exempt from paying.
 They have a specific tax-oriented equation they use to determine how much they can take out.

 First, they check your previous filing deductions and status (e.g. married filing jointly) to get an estimate on how much you can live off of.
-Once they figure this out, then they take the rest of your paycheck and apply it to your debtors.
+Once they figure this amount out, they then take the rest of your paycheck and apply it to your debtors.

 The IRS tables for figuring the amount exempt from levy on wages, salary, and other income details the amount left in your paycheck, whether you are paid daily, weekly, biweekly, semimonthly, or monthly.
 The amount is also dependent upon how many exemptions you claim on your tax return.

 There is a separate table for each filing status, including Single, Married Filing Joint Return, Head of Household, and Married Filing Separate.

-Based upon these tables, a single person paid monthly with only one exemption will be left with $845.83 from his or her paycheck.
+Based upon these tables, a single person paid monthly with only one exemption will be left with $845.83 in his or her paycheck.
 Even if this person makes $5,000 per month, he or she will still only be left with this small amount.
-As another example, a married couple with six exemptions will be left with roughly $3,000 per month.
-These examples show how little you will be left with on an IRS wage garnishment.
+Or consider this example, a married couple with six exemptions will be left with roughly $3,000 per month.

-Typically, this will place you in a financial hardship, or make a hardship worse than it already is.
+Typically, this will place you in financial hardship, or make a hardship worse than it already is.

 How Can You Stop an IRS Wage Garnishment?

-The one take away you must remember about wage garnishment is that it is easier to prevent then to stop an IRS wage garnishment.
+The one take away you must remember about wage garnishment is that it is easier to prevent an IRS wage garnishment then to stop one.
 If you feel there may be a wage garnishment in the near, it is best to contact the IRS as soon as possible to set up a repayment plan.

 However, if you are unlucky enough to receive a Wage Garnishment, you will need an IRS Wage Garnishment Release to stop it.

 Sounds great, right?
-It surely does work for those who get accepted, however, it is extremely hard to obtain.
+It truly does work for those who get accepted; however, it is extremely hard to obtain.